-3.17 Conduct validation of shore side water supply flow and pressure prior to availability start date, each time the vessel shifts berths, and annually thereafter should the contract extend beyond one year.
-Measure and record flow and residual pressure using a calibrated in-line flow meter and calibrated pressure gauge.
-Accept/Reject Criteria: Minimum water supply specified in Attachment A plus flushing and cooling loads is available at the shore side firemain supply outlet(s) and with a minimum of 150 PSI residual pressure.
+3.41.1 Conduct validation of the shore-side water supply with a flow and pressure test prior to taking down the ship's permanent firefighting system and annually thereafter, after any shore-side water supply system modification or impairment that could adversely affect the vessel, and each time the vessel shifts berths.

+3.41.2 Measure and record flow and residual pressure at each most hydraulically remote shore-side fire main outlet that is supplying the ship using a calibrated in-line flow meter and calibrated pressure gauge.

+3.41.2.1 Accept/Reject Criteria: Minimum water supply specified in Attachment D, plus flushing and cooling loads is available at the shore side fire main supply outlet(s) and with a minimum of 150 pounds per square inch (175 pounds per square inch for CVN) residual pressure at each flowing outlet.